conflowio/parsley/README.md

 #### Memoization and handling left-recursion

+IMPORTANT: make sure you only call the Memoize generator function once for a specific parser as it generates an internal parser index for every call.

 Depending on the language you define a parser can attempt to match at the same reader position multiple times.
 You can cache the parser results with the provided Memoize wrapper.

 Also if your language contains left-recursion you need to use Memoize for any parser that is directly or indirectly part of it as Memoize is responsible for curtailing these calls.